esper-io/console_docs/docs/miscellaneous/logout.md

-**Note**: The USer profile is a static component for the Console.
+**Note**: The User profile is a static component for the Console.
 It can be accessed from all the Console screens.